goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - Action Creator -> Action -> dispatch -> Reducers -> State -> Wait until we need to update state again
 - Anytime we want to change the state or the data of an application, we are going to call an action creator.
 - Calling an action creator is going to produce an action object.
 It describes exactly how we want to change data inside of application that action object gets fed to dispatch function.
-- This is going to make copies action obeject and feed those copies to each of different reducers.
+- This is going to make copies action object and feed those copies to each of different reducers.
 - Reducers run and they are going to process those actions modify their data and then eventually return some new data.
 - The data gets returned gets form into some new state object.
 - Then we wait until we need to somehow updates our state again at some point in the future.
 - Each object that store calls such as store.dispatch(), store.getState() is separate execution of entire redux cycle.
 So at any point in time along the application, we can take this store obejct and pull our state out of it and read the current state where the current data for the application.
 - We can only modify the state object(assembly of all the data) through the use of the dispatch function and the action creator and action.
-There is no way that we can somehow manually reach into the store and modify the state in there manually.
+There is no way that we can somehow manually reach into the store and modify the state.

 ## 42. React-Redux